qiyitang71/compiler-bug-impact/README.md

 ## step-by-step evaluation

 In this section, we show you how to do the empirical study step by step.
-There is no need to run any of the scripts as each step requires enormous memory/disk space/time.
+There is no need to run any of the scripts as each step requires enormous memory/disk/time.
+We have estimated the machine time spent to run all the experiments to around 5 months (see the end of section 4.3).

 ### Prepare compilers for each bug

-We have built all the required compilers and you can have a look at the address to download them in /home/user42/compiler-bug-impact/scripts/analyse-bug.sh
+We have built all the required compilers and you can have a look at the addresses of them in /home/user42/compiler-bug-impact/scripts/analyse-bug.sh

 The detailed steps are: